 The FCPF financed a series of global and regional dialogues with indigenous peoples’ representatives in 2012 to ensure their full participation in the design and implementation of REDD+.
 The effort was part of the overall FCPF indigenous peoples capacity-building program, supported by a $3.5 million budget over four years.

-Another initiative, Climate Change Impacts on Indigenous Peoples and Traditional Knowledge, analyzes the impact of climate change on indigenous peoples; identifies practices by indigenous peoples that minimize the adverse impacts of climate change; and strengthens indigenous peoples’ capacity to participate in the formulation of national and international public policies regarding climate change.
+Another initiative, Climate Change Impacts on Indigenous Peoples and Traditional Knowledge, analyzes the impact of climate change on Indigenous Peoples; identifies practices by Indigenous Peoples that minimize its adverse impacts; and strengthens Indigenous Peoples’ capacity to participate in the formulation of national and international public policies regarding climate change.

-The Indigenous Peoples issues in the REDD (Reducing Emissions from Deforestation and Land Degradation) agenda revolve around providing proper information to Indigenous Peoples about REDD, involving them in REDD preparedness, design and implementation, learning from Indigenous Peoples’ traditional knowledge, ensuring that REDD design supports rather than undermines customary rights to land and natural resources, and incorporates benefit sharing systems so that Indigenous Peoples benefit from REDD.
-There is now a better understanding that the REDD mechanisms need to properly address the challenges regarding land and resources as well as provide greater recognition of indigenous peoples’ knowledge systems, as witnessed in the provisions of the December 2010 Cancun Decision on REDD.
+The Indigenous Peoples issues in the REDD+ (Reducing Emissions from Deforestation and Land Degradation plus) agenda revolve around providing proper information to Indigenous Peoples about REDD, involving them in REDD+ preparedness, design and implementation, learning from Indigenous Peoples’ traditional knowledge, ensuring that REDD+ design supports rather than undermines customary rights to land and natural resources, and incorporates benefit sharing systems so that Indigenous Peoples benefit from REDD+.
+There is now a better understanding that the REDD mechanisms need to properly address the challenges regarding land and resources as well as provide greater recognition of Indigenous Peoples’ knowledge systems, as witnessed in the provisions of the December 2010 Cancun Decision on REDD.

 In 2012, the World Bank began a two-year process to update and consolidate the Bank’s policy framework for social sustainability and safeguards, in an effort to better address new development demands and challenges.
-The Bank carried out a series of pre-dialogues with indigenous peoples between March and May 2013 in order to agree on and plan a formal dedicated Dialogue to be implemented between September and November of this year.
-This Dialogue seeks to strengthen the relationship between the Bank and the Indigenous Peoples around the world and will inform the Safeguard review and update process.
+The Bank carried out a series of pre-dialogues with Indigenous Peoples between March and May 2013 in order to agree on and plan a formal dedicated Dialogue.

-Dedicated financial support for capacity building for indigenous peoples.
-The World Bank is committed to strengthen the capacity of our clients to enhance effective engagement with indigenous peoples to achieve development impact.
-This support includes a dedicated grant mechanism for indigenous peoples and local communities by the Forest Investment Program (FIP), and global consultations in the context of Forest Carbon Partnership Facility (FCPF).
-We will continue to work closely with indigenous peoples groups, either as part of policy reforms or within the context of the World Bank’s lending and knowledge instruments.
+Dedicated financial support for capacity building for Indigenous Peoples.
+The World Bank is committed to strengthen the capacity of both our clients to enhance effective engagement with Indigenous Peoples to achieve development impact as well as building the capacity of Indigenous Peoples organizations.
+This support includes a dedicated grant mechanism for Indigenous Peoples and local communities by the Forest Investment Program (FIP), a Capacity Building Program for Forest-Dependent Indigenous Peoples by the Forest Carbon Partnership Facility (FCPF), and global, regional, and local consultations in the context of Forest Carbon Partnership Facility (FCPF).
+We will continue to work closely with Indigenous Peoples, either as part of policy reforms or within the context of the World Bank’s lending and knowledge instruments.